Gilbert A. Robinson

 Ambassador Robinson is Chairman of the Corporations to End World Hunger Foundation, Chairman Emeritus of the National Bible Association, Founding Chairman of the 21st Century Space Foundation, former President of the Reagan Alumni Association, and is a member of the Metropolitan Club of Washington, DC, the Gipsy Trail Club of New York and the Council of American Ambassadors.
 He also serves as a member of the Advisory Committee of the Eisenhower Memorial Commission.

 He served with the US Army on Adak in the Aleutian Islands.
 He attended Roanoke College in Salem, Virginia where he received a B.S. degree in economics.
-In April 2010, he was awarded Roanoke College's highest honor, the Roanoke College Medal.
+In April 2010, he was awarded Roanoke College’s highest honor, the Roanoke College Medal.
 He has been active with the Boy Scouts of America and was a former Eagle Scout.
-He is the author of "Why I Like Ike," a collection of anecdotes about Eisenhower.
+He is the author of “Why I Like Ike,” a collection of anecdotes about Eisenhower and “Regan Remembered” the only Presidential Book that has a collection of stories and anecdotes by 81 of the men and women appointed by President Reagan who were close to the President on a daily, weekly or monthly basis.

 Areas of Expertise